THEOplayer/documentation/theoads/how-to-guides/scheduling-breaks.md

 If the ad information won't be present in the provided manifest, it is possible to schedule one through the signaling service API.

-This can be done by a POST request to `{path}/schedule-ad-break` where path is the usual url to interact with the signaling service: `signaling-service-url/stream-id`.
+This can be done by a POST request to `{path}/break` where path is the usual url to interact with the signaling service for a specific monetized stream: `{signaling-service-url}/api/v1/monetized-streams/:monetizedStreamId`.
 Please see [CreateMonetizedStreamBreak](/theoads/api/signaling/create-monetized-stream-break/).

 The body of the post request can have the following properties: